aria-ml/dataeval/docs/source/concepts/workflows/ML_engineer_workflow.md

 the operational dataset.
 This type of powerplant was not present in the training set, and is therefore flagged as
 {term}`out of distribution<Out-of-distribution (OOD)>`.
-This would constitute a retraining event for the AI engineer.
+This would constitute a retraining event for the ML engineer.

-Finally, the AI engineer can look at overall *dataset drift*.
+Finally, the ML engineer can look at overall *dataset drift*.
 DataEval has several tests which determine if the operational dataset is significantly different from the training data.
-Such changes are known to be associated with performance degradation, so the AI engineer would trigger retraining as a result of significant drift.
+Such changes are known to be associated with performance degradation, so the ML engineer would trigger retraining as a result of significant drift.
 An example output can be seen below:

 ![Drift](../../_static/images/concepts/drift.png)

 These results indicate that the operational set has shifted substantially, a result confirmed but some of the analyses above.
-Such indications should tell the AI engineer that the model should be retrained.
+Such indications should tell the ML engineer that the model should be retrained.

-With all of these tools in DataEval, an AI engineer can conduct analyses at multiple stages of the AI/ML lifecycle.
+With all of these tools in DataEval, an ML engineer can conduct analyses at multiple stages of the AI/ML lifecycle.